Pragelato: History

-Pragelato was part of the Escartons Republic, a semi-independent French state which lasted from 1343 to 1713.
+Pragelato was part of the Escartons Republic, a semi-independent collection of mountain territories in the Occitan Alps which lasted from 1343 to 1713.
 After the Treaty of Utrecht of the latter, it became a possession of the House of Savoy.

 In 1747 the nearby Assietta Pass was the stage of the eponymous battle.
 During the 19th and 20th century, much of the population emigrated to France.

 On 19 April 1904, an avalanche struck the miners barracks of the Beth copper mine in the nearby Troncea Valley, killing 81 people.
 A memorial plaque in the small cemetery of the Laval hamlet remembers the victims of the avalanche.

 Pragelato was the site of three sports hosted during the 2006 Winter Olympics.
 Its ski jump hosted the ski jumping and the ski jumping part of the Nordic combined events of the 2006 Winter Olympics.
 The flat part of the venue hosted the cross-country skiing and cross country skiing part of the Nordic combined events for those same games.